1990 Hungarian presidential election

-The first indirect presidential election was held in Hungary on 3 August 1990, following the transition to multi-party democracy. Árpád Göncz (SZDSZ), Speaker of the National Assembly and acting head of state, was elected as president with more than three-quarter majority.
+The first indirect presidential election was held in Hungary on 3 August 1990, following the transition to multi-party democracy.
+Incumbent Speaker of the National Assembly and acting head of state Árpád Göncz was elected as president with more than three-quarter majority.

 Background

-During the era of transition from communist one-party system into multi-party democracy, reburial of Imre Nagy proved to be a catalyst event; the hard-line Károly Grósz was outranked by a four-member collective presidency of the reformist wing within the Hungarian Socialist Workers' Party (MSZMP) on 26 June 1989.
+During the era of transition from communist one-party system into multi-party democracy, reburial of Imre Nagy proved to be a catalyst event; the hard-line Károly Grósz was outranked by a four-member collective presidency of the reformist wing within the Hungarian Socialist Workers' Party on 26 June 1989.
 The ruling communist party began discussions with the opposition groups within the framework of the so-called Round Table Talks.
 The question of the post-communist presidential position was one of the most problematic disputes between the parties.
-The MSZMP suggested a directly elected semi-presidential system, however this proposal was strongly refused by the sharply anti-communist SZDSZ and Fidesz, because the reformer communist Imre Pozsgay was the most popular Hungarian politician in those months.
-The MSZMP leaders presumed Pozsgay, a leader of the Communists' radical reformer faction, would win.
+The Hungarian Socialist Workers' Party suggested a directly elected semi-presidential system, however this proposal was strongly refused by the sharply anti-communist Alliance of Free Democrats and Fidesz, because the reformer communist Imre Pozsgay was the most popular Hungarian politician in those months.
+The Hungarian Socialist Workers' Party leaders presumed Pozsgay, a leader of the Communists' radical reformer faction, would win.
 The smaller opposition parties wanted a parliamentary system, proportional representation, and a weak presidency.
 However, they too believed that Pozsgay would be elected president.
-In August 1989, József Antall, leader of the Hungarian Democratic Forum (MDF) presented a new proposal (ceremonial presidential system with indirect elections by the parliament, but the first election by the people).
-Excluding SZDSZ, Fidesz and LIGA, the remaining five opposition groups and the MSZMP accepted and signed the proposal.
-However, following collecting signatures by Fidesz and SZDSZ, a four-part referendum was held on 26 November 1989, where the voters chose "yes" for the question of "Should the president be elected after parliamentary elections?"
+In August 1989, József Antall, leader of the Hungarian Democratic Forum presented a new proposal (ceremonial presidential system with indirect elections by the parliament, but the first election by the people).
+Excluding Alliance of Free Democrats, Fidesz and Democratic Confederation of Free Trade Unions, the remaining five opposition groups and the Hungarian Socialist Workers' Party accepted and signed the proposal.
+However, following collecting signatures by Fidesz and Alliance of Free Democrats, a four-part referendum was held on 26 November 1989, where the voters chose "yes" for the question of "Should the president be elected after parliamentary elections?"